The History of RAF Gibraltar

 The first record of aviation in Gibraltar was in 1903 when two officers and 16 NCOs brought a captive balloon and equipment to Gibraltar for reconnaissance and flew from the southern end of the Rock.

-The first two RAF camps were constructed in Gibraltar at the beginning of the second world war, The first was North Front Camp which was previously a racecourse, this was to become the main camp.
-The second was New Camp which was built on reclaimed land next to Montague Bastion.
-Although these were the first RAF camps in Gibraltar, the history of the RAF’s involvement here starts somewhat earlier.
+Two RAF camps were constructed in Gibraltar at the beginning of the second world war.
+The first was RAF North Front on the site of the old racecourse which was to become the main camp.
+The second was RAF New Camp which was built on reclaimed land next to Montague Bastion.
+Although these were the first permanent RAF camps in Gibraltar, the history of aviation and the RAF’s involvement starts somewhat earlier.

 The idea of an airfield in Gibraltar dates back to the 1920's when the then Governor of Gibraltar and his counterpart in Algeciras formulated a plan to construct a landing strip.
-The plan however, was rejected by both the Spanish and British governments.
-Permission was however granted to operate an air passenger service from Gibraltar to Tangier in 1931.
-The service operated from the racecourse, but was terminated after only three months due to maintenance difficulties.
+However, the plan was rejected by both the Spanish and British governments.
+Permission was granted to operate an air passenger service from Gibraltar to Tangier in 1931.
+The service operated from the racecourse but was terminated after only three months due to maintenance difficulties.

 Work began on a grass strip on 3rd September 1934 and was completed 18 months later on 10th March 1936, all for the princely sum of £573.
 It was during this construction period that the RAF first dispatched military aircraft to Gibraltar.

-It was just after the arrival of No 202 Sqn that No 200 Coastal Group was formed with its headquarters in the Bristol Hotel.
-It operated as part of RAF Mediterranean Area in control of No 202 Sqn.
-Later a combined HQ was formed with the Royal Navy at the Tower in the dockyard, and commenced operations in early 1942.
+At 0900 on the 9th September 1939 No 202 Squadron was ordered to Gibraltar, loaded to the gunwales with equipment.
+Shortly after their arrival No 200 Coastal Group was formed with it's headquarters in the Bristol Hotel.
+It operated as part of RAF Mediterranean Area and later a combined HQ was formed with the Royal Navy at the Tower in the dockyard.
+This commenced operations in early 1942.